tuckmeng/rpa/Spreadsheet/WebExecutables/Readme.md

 Creating a webpage that does the same Excel Spreadsheet functionality as the Linux Program.
+There are 2 versions of the webpage that uses 2 different zip libraries to package the XLSX file.
+Outputs from both have been checked by Virustotal to be clean.